Vizzuality/marxan-cloud/docs/download-upload-clone/legacy-marxan-projects/high-level-design.md

 ## Workflow overview

-From an API consumer point of view, importing a legacy project happens through three main steps and related endpoints.
+From an API consumer point of view, importing a legacy project is performed through three main steps and related endpoints.

 ### Preparation of project import process